Research Software Engineering Summer School

 -

-This programme is designed for participants at any career stage that wishes to improve their technical skills towards creating software that is more readable, maintainable, and reproducible.
+Designed for participants at any career stage that wish to improve their technical skills towards creating software that is more readable, maintainable, and reproducible.

 This summer workshop will cover: